Netflix/Hystrix/hystrix-contrib/hystrix-javanica/README.md

 Same restrictions are imposed on using observable feature in javanica.

 ## Error Propagation
-Based on [this](https://github.com/Netflix/Hystrix/wiki/How-To-Use#ErrorPropagation) description, `@HystrixCommand` has an ability to specify exceptions types which should be ignored and wrapped to throw in `HystrixBadRequestException`.
+Based on [this](https://github.com/Netflix/Hystrix/wiki/How-To-Use#ErrorPropagation) description, `@HystrixCommand` has an ability to specify exceptions types which should be ignored.

 ```java
     @HystrixCommand(ignoreExceptions = {BadRequestException.class})